DaveMielke/NBP/b2g/doc/UserInterface/QuickReference/actions.rst

 .. |SwitchLauncher| replace:: go to the Launcher chooser
 .. |TabBackward| replace:: the keyboard Shift+Tab keys (tab backward)
 .. |TabForward| replace:: the keyboard Tab key (tab forward)
+.. |ToSelectionEnd| replace:: go to the end of the input area
+.. |ToSelectionStart| replace:: go to the start of the input area
+.. |ToTextEnd| replace:: go to the cursor or end of the text selection
+.. |ToTextStart| replace:: go to the cursor or start of the text selection
 .. |TypeControl| replace:: the keyboard Control key (applies to the next typed character)
 .. |TypeDot7| replace:: type the character represented by just dot 7
 .. |TypeDot8| replace:: type the character represented by just dot 8